LeetLLM

 Continue to Bias & Fairness in LLMs

 You can now treat an automated judge as a measured instrument rather than an oracle.
-Next you will test whether model and evaluator outcomes remain reliable across customer groups and language varieties.
+Next you'll test whether model and evaluator outcomes remain reliable across user groups and language varieties.

 PreviousRAG Evaluation for Reliable Answers